Charlie-27: Fictional character biography

 Charlie-27 is a resident of Jupiter in the 31st century, descended from human colonists who were genetically engineered to resist Jupiter's gravity.
 As such, he has eleven times the muscle mass of a normal human.
 He was also a captain in the United Lands of Earth Space Militia.

-After the Badoon invade Jupiter, Charlie-27 joins forces with Martinex, Yondu, and Vance Astro to form the Guardians of the Galaxy, a band of freedom fighters.
-Charlie-27 later works with various 21st-century heroes via time travel.
-He also discovers the space station Drydock, which the Guardians adopt as a base.
+In the year 3007, he returns from a six-month space mission to find his city taken over by the Badoon.
+He hears a Badoon mention he is the last surviving Jovian, so he escapes in a teleporting pod to Pluto.
+Unknown to him, Starhawk had keyed in the location.
+He joins forces with Martinex, the only survivor of Pluto.
+The two go to Earth using the telepod and meet Yondu and Vance Astro to form the Guardians of the Galaxy, a band of freedom fighters.

+Charlie-27 later discovers the space station Drydock, which the Guardians adopt as a base.
 Charlie-27 becomes romantically involved with Nikki before they eventually break up.

 As with the rest of the team, Charlie becomes lost in space and time.
-However, they later resurface in the series Guardians 3000, a prelude to the Secret Wars event where they are trapped in a time loop created by Adam Warlock.
+They later resurface in the series Guardians 3000, a prelude to the Secret Wars event, where they are trapped in a time loop created by Adam Warlock.

 Powers and abilities

 Charlie-27 is a member of a genetically engineered offshoot of humanity whose traits were designed for survival under the heavy gravity conditions of the planet Jupiter.
-As such, he has superhuman strength, and enhanced durability and stamina.
+He has superhuman strength, and enhanced durability and stamina.

 Charlie is trained in hand-to-hand combat as a militiaman.
 He also has the ability to pilot most air and spacecraft of the 31st century, including the Guardians' starships such as the Freedom's Lady, Captain America I, and Captain America II.